dmbarbour/wikilon/docs/ABC_Minimalist.md

          text terminates with LF ~
         ~

 Literals must be valid UTF-8 with a small blacklist (no control (C0, C1, DEL) except LF, no surrogates, and no replacement char).
 When applied as a program, literals will support iteration over every contained UTF-8 byte.
-The assumption here is that byte-level ops are the common ones.
+(The assumption here is that byte-level ops are the common case.)

 Semantically, these data embeddings have a Church encoding, one that unifies nicely with command sequences.
 ABC doesn't provide a concise representation for command sequences.
 However, an [editable view](CommandLine.md) can present something like: `(foo,bar,baz)`.
 In this case, our unification is: